VijayChaudhary2557/Todo-List-By-PHP-Bootstrap/README.md

 - Add new tasks
 - Edit existing tasks
 - Delete tasks
-- Mark tasks as complete (if implemented)
+- Mark tasks as complete
 - Clean and responsive design using Bootstrap

 ---